-Security, cameras and suits - NI's Euros trip 'feels real'
+Suits and security - NI's Euros trip 'feels real'

 "We were expecting it to be more professional and not like any other camp.

-"On a normal Tuesday I would be sitting at home doing my uni work so it has been a bit surreal.
+"On a normal Tuesday I would be sitting at home doing my university work so it has been a bit surreal.

 "We had our suits and looked the part, the cameras were there as well which we aren't used to.
 We were getting pictures beside the plane and there was a carpet for us.

-"We got to the hotel and there was security, and that isn't like anything we have experienced before.
+"We got to the hotel and there was security and that isn't like anything we have experienced before.

 "We are taking it all in.
 We are here now and this is real."

-After a day to acclimatise Northern Ireland had their first training session at their Southampton base on Tuesday as their build-up to Thursday's opener with Norway.
+After a day to acclimatise, Northern Ireland had their first training session at their Southampton base on Tuesday as they prepare for Thursday's opener with Norway.

-Despite all the fanfare, striker Emily Wilson says it is important that Northern Ireland enjoy their new environment.
+Striker Emily Wilson says it is important they enjoy their new environment.

-"I think enjoying it is the most important thing," she said.
+"I think enjoying it is the most important thing," added the 20-year-old.

 "We are here now and it's about the football, but it's about enjoying it as much as it is playing.